 Her address in 1971 was in Zanesville, OH at 917 Keen Street.

 She died in 1981 or in 1983, and is buried at Old Poke Cemetery in her hometown of Philippi.
 This is not confirmed.
 Nothing more is known.

 ~ Daughter Mary Elizabeth (Mayle) Collins Minard ~

 She twice married.
 On Nov.
 23, 1912, when she was age 18 and he 22, she wedded her first husband, Clayton "Dode" Collins (1888- ? ), son of Noah and Rosanna Collins.
-On Nov.
-23, 1912, when she was age 18 and he 22, they were wed in Philippi by the hand of Rev. J.F.
+Their wedding was held in Philippi by the hand of Rev. J.F.
 Chenoweth, minister of the Universalist Church.

-Seven years later, after a divorce, the 23-year-old Mary Elizabeth was joined in matrimony with a cousin, 25-year-old Tillison Forest Minard (1894-1973), the son of William and Elvira (Male) Minerd.
-She was age 23 at the time, and he 25.
-They were wed on June 2, 1919, with Rev. M.C.
+Seven years later, after a divorce, the 23-year-old Mary Elizabeth was joined in matrimony with a cousin, 25-year-old Tillison Forest Minard (1894-1973), the son of William and Elvira (Mayle) Minerd.
+They tied the knot on June 2, 1919, with Rev. M.C.
 Harris officiating.
-Their marriage lasted for 48 years, until the separation of death.
+Their union endured for 48 years, until the separation of death.

 Mary Elizabeth appears to have had no children with either spouse.

 When the federal census enumeration was made in 1920, the Minards resided in the town of Philippi, with Tillison earning a living as a miner in a local coal mine.